|

 in West Hoe: The Clarence Hotel can't in fact accommodate at all but does offer a

-gay-friendly haunt that truly pulls in a mixed crowd, and it's nice and close to
+gay-friendly haunt that truly pulls in a mixed crowd.

 ONE SWALLOW